pahuber/PHRINGE/docs/usage.rst

 -----------

 PHRINGE requires the following files to run:

 * A :ref:`configuration file <configuration>` to configure the simulation settings, observation strategy and observatory hardware
 * An :ref:`exoplanetary system file <exoplanetary_system>` to specify the observed exoplanetary system including the stellar, planetary and exozodi properties
 * Optional: A spectrum file that represents the flux of the planet

 .. note::
-    If no spectrum file is provided, a blackbody spectrum will be created from the exoplanetary system file.
+    If no spectrum file is provided for a planet, a blackbody spectrum will be created from the exoplanetary system file.

 Usage From Command Line
 ------------